tensorlakeai/indexify/docs/docs/getting_started.md

 ### Defining Our Data Pipeline

 Now that we've set up our `Indexify` server and extractors, it's time to define our data pipeline.
 What we want is a simple pipeline that will take in text documents, split it into individual chunks and then embed it.

+??? info "Extraction Graphs"
+    Extraction Graphs are multi-stage data-pipelines that transforms or extracts information from any type of data.
+Data Pipelines in Indexify are called Extraction Graphs, because you can create branches in a single pipeline, so they look more like graphs than linear sequence of stages.

 We can do so using a simple `.yaml` file as seen below